 SlideShare is a wonderful way to get more eyeballs to your content and provide more value to your readers.
 I have started using SlideShare only recently, but it has helped expand FertileBrains’ reach to a broader range of audience for sure.
 And the good news is that you don’t have to be a pro at PowerPoint to create a presentation.

-3. Recycle the content to create an Infographic and upload it on Pinterest
+3. Recycle the content to create an Infographic and upload it to Pinterest

 Infographics do amazingly well on Pinterest.
 So, if your post can serve as the starting point to a good Infographic (or a checklist for that matter, like this post), you must go ahead and create one.
 It may seem like a whole lot of effort, but let me tell you from experience that you will be reaping the benefits for many, many months to come!